 Interestingly, the strategy that calls to “Protect and restore wildlands and waterways” continues that those wildlands serve a specific, objective, quantifiable purpose: “to provide large and connected habitats.”
 Not to protect the favorite views of favored humans, or to protect property values for landowners, but to rescue non-human species from the threat of habitat fragmentation.

-The Policy on Urban Environment, adopted by the board in 1986, states:
+The Policy on Urban Environment, adopted by the board in 1986, states (emphasis added):

 …the Sierra Club urges planning and policies which stimulate…